Dr. Nadine Burke Harris: How Childhood Trauma Affects Health Across a Lifetime

 Where can I find affordable, easy-to-use parenting courses?

-How can I find a babysitter?
+How can I find affordable child care?